RCM Accredited training and treatment for Birth Trauma – Course Outline

 Following feedback from the students who have undertaken this training, it was felt that a one-year programme would allow students even more time to develop the necessary skills to treat birth trauma patients and consolidate learning under supervised practice.
 This would enable practitioners to offer the highest standard of treatment and care whilst further improving the standard and quality of this gold standard training course.

 We know that practitioners who have attended this training programme are achieving outstanding results.
-We already have two Trusts looking to open BTR therapy clinics, dedicated to offering a new and much needed service for women, partners and staff.
-Swansea university, who have been running a clinic for some time now, offer excellent care, support and fast and effective treatment for women suffering from birth trauma and PTSD.
-Furthermore, following a recent CQC inspection, one of the practitioners was awarded an ‘outstanding’ for BTR therapy.
+We already have several Trusts who have opened BTR therapy clinics, dedicated to offering a new and much needed service for women, partners and staff.
+Swansea university who have been running a clinic for some time now, offer excellent care, support and fast and effective treatment for women suffering from birth trauma and PTSD.
+They work very closely with psychological services.
+Furthermore, following a recent CQC inspection, one of our practitioners from James Paget’s University hospital, was awarded an ‘outstanding’ for BTR therapy.
 All this is in addition to the many practitioners now practicing BTR therapy either privately or within their Trust.
 I believe that this exciting trend is set to continue.

 Students will be required to attend 3 live teaching days.